 I was also able to do four red runs in Ylläs, officially graduating from the blues I had been on when I learned how to ski in Austria just a week earlier.
 Skiing down those dreamy, wide, and powdery slopes in Finland without the crowds gave me such a great opportunity to keep learning.

 If you’re more into Nordic skiing or snowboarding, you can do both there as well.
 Backcountry skiing and boarding are also popular there for the more advanced guys.
+There’s also this awesome skiing and photography excursion that I would have loved to do.

-Go on a reindeer safari as the sun rises
+4. Go on a sunrise reindeer safari

 The people who live in Lapland used to use reindeer as their main mode of transport.
 The animals gave, and still do give, a lot to the local people in terms of food, warm clothing from their hides, and even tools from their antlers, which they lose and re-grow every year.